SeenWD2025/NovaCoreAI/docs/User-Journey_Report.md

 ## Levels
     -Page loads successfully
-    -All 24 levels are locked (at least 1 level should be unlocked by default even for a free tier user)
+    -1 level unlocked by default but unable to select or start the lesson

 ## Memory
     -Page loads successfully